jaejinchoi/FFP/README.md

 Use [-r] option that turn off reverse compliment accounting if input is single strand nucleotide sequences such as ribosomal DNAs.

-Use [-V] option along with [-s], [-e], [-b] to estimate a range of optimal l-mer.
+Use [-V] option along with [-s], [-e] and feature filtering options to estimate a range of optimal l-mer.
 In general, use [-b 2], remove any feature count less than 2, to determine a l-mer where vocabulary complexity started to maximize.
-* FF Profiler will determine and stop when find a peak point where vocabular size drops in range of [-s] and [-e].
+FF Profiler will determine and stop when find a peak point where vocabular size drops in range of [-s] and [-e], or without giving [-e] it will keep search by incrementing the feathre length until the condition.
-	Heuristically, an optimal l-mer for amino acids was 13 and for nucleotides was 23 or 24 (but indefinitive).
-	A population's optimal l-mer likely follow the majority optmal l-mer.
+* Heuristically, an optimal l-mer for amino acids was 13 and for nucleotides was 23 or 24 (but indefinitive).
+A population's optimal l-mer likely follow the majority optimal l-mer.

 ### [Input]
 FASTA format peptide or nucleotide sequence files.